istio-ecosystem/istio-operator/ARCHITECTURE.md

 ### Enablement

 Features and components can be individually or collectively enabled or disabled.
-If a feature is disabled, all of its components are disabled, regardless of their component level enablement.
-If a feature is enabled, all of its components are enabled, unless they individually disabled.
+If a feature is disabled, all of its components are disabled, regardless of their component-level enablement.
+If a feature is enabled, all of its components are enabled, unless they are individually disabled.
 For example:

 ```yaml
 security: